Alextopher/sf/README.md

 # sf
-WIP Go library for parsing sound fonts
+This is a Go library for parsing sound fonts I worked on for a day.
+I followed the [soundfont specification](https://freepats.zenvoid.org/sf2/sfspec24.pdf).
+It was pretty easy and fun to parse the file format.
+Once it came time to start generating sounds and I understood the scale, I thought it would be easier to call into a project like [FluidSynth](https://github.com/FluidSynth/fluidsynth) with CGO or create a virtual midi device and communicate with the OS.